opencitations/bcite/README.md

 ## Usage

 * Clone or download the git repo.
-* Run the triplestore launching the file `run-local.sh` in included in the directory `triplestore/sh`.
+* Run the triplestore launching the file `run-local.sh` included in the directory `triplestore/sh` - and stop it bu running `stop.sh`.
 The triplestore runs at port 9999.
 * Run the web application by launching `python3 -m script.web.app 8000`.
 The BCite App runs at [http://localhost:8000](http://localhost:8000).

 ## Evaluation